DynamicDyno/dynamicdyno.github.io/_posts/2014-8-6-new-site-jekyll-github-pages.md

 ---
 layout: post
-title: New site & move to Jekyll
+title: New Site, Jekyll, & GitHub Pages
 description: Migrating my website and blog to Jekyll and GitHub Pages
 ---